Peakchen/aokogo/README.md

-# Welcome to the aoko!
+# Welcome to the aokogo!
-# aoko is a simple game framework
+# aokogo is a simple game framework

 ![](https://i.imgur.com/OUFzKJB.jpg)